mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 My work flow was to create the `lol_data_parser` environment with its own dependencies, activate the environment with `pipenv shell`, move to the `lol_data` folder, and use `pip install -e .`.
 Having now defined the `lol_data` dependencies in its `setup.py`, it automatically installed the dependencies in the virtual environment as well.

 But updating it was a pain.
-Updates to `lol_data/setup.py` did of course not ripple to `lol_data_parser` and required a re installation of `lol_data`.
+Updates to `lol_data/setup.py` did of course not ripple to `lol_data_parser` and required a re-installation of `lol_data`.
 While serviceable, this solution was cumbersome.

 ### Subsequent failures